When is a comma necessary before “if?”

-Clunky sentences are often formed when we rather want to express a complicated idea in one sitting.
+Clunky sentences are often formed when we want to express a complicated idea in one sitting.

 Of course, this is something that we want to avoid at all costs, especially when the audience is composed of non-technical readers or non-natives.

-But in case breaking or paraphrasing is not in the list again, the writer may freely place a comma before “if” to also induce emphasis on the following remark.
+But if breaking or paraphrasing is not on the list again, the writer may place a comma before “if” to emphasize the following remark.